nathanalam/semantik/README.md

 - ✅ Fast and efficient - suitable for large document collections
 - ✅ Self-contained executables include Python runtime, models, PDFs, and index
 - ✅ Works completely offline once built

+### Resource Bundling

+The macOS build uses a customized `Ragdoll.spec` file that automatically bundles:
+- All PDFs from the `pdfs/` directory
+- The search index from the `storage/` directory
+- All required Python dependencies and models

+When the app runs, it uses PyInstaller's `sys._MEIPASS` to locate these resources, making the app fully self-contained.
+No external dependencies needed!

 ## Documentation